UKHO/docs/README.md

 Everything we do is team based.
 We take Agile seriously; your delivery team will be small but will have the people it needs to get things done - developers, testers, a product owner and a delivery manager - as well as access to infrastructure specialists, UX experts and analysts.

 Quality is paramount.
 Our [engineering](./docs/software-engineering-policies/README.md) and [quality assurance](./docs/quality-assurance/README.md) policies support our teams to do good work.
-Most code is done [in pairs](./docs/software-engineering-policies/PairProgramming/PairProgrammingPolicy.md) or larger groups to ensure quality and spread knowledge.
+Most code is done [in pairs](./docs/software-engineering-policies/PairProgramming/PairProgrammingPolicy.md) or larger groups to ensure quality and to spread knowledge.
 Everyone [reviews code](./docs/software-engineering-policies/CodeReview/CodeReviewPolicy.md) and everyone welcomes feedback.

 We strive to automate as much as possible: [testing](./docs/quality-assurance/test-strategy.md), builds, deployments use the latest automation tools available.